Graphs in the 3--sphere with maximum symmetry: Abstract and spatial MS graphs

 For a given $g$, $\gamma$ in $\mathcal{O}_N$ realizing $m_g$ are listed in Theorem 3.3, and $\Gamma_N^\gamma(g)$ are listed in Theorem \ref{detailed-classification}.
-We will be able to picture all those graphs $\Gamma_N^\gamma(g)$ and to compute their invariants $\Lambda$ by the methods in last subsection, which are shown as in Appendix \ref{appendixA}.
-As a result, graphs in the discussion have the same invariants $\Lambda$ are listed as blow:
+We will be able to picture all those graphs $\Gamma_N^\gamma(g)$ and to compute their invariants $\Lambda$ by the methods in last subsection, which are shown as in Appendix \ref{appendixA} (the pictures of $\Gamma$ with $E(\Gamma)>150$ are not given).
+As a result, graphs in the discussion with the same invariants $\Lambda$ are listed as below:

 (i) $\Lambda(\Gamma_{28}^c(29))=\Lambda(\Gamma_{15E}^a(29))$,

 (ii) $\Lambda(\Gamma_{28}^{a'}(11))=\Lambda(\Gamma_{34}^b(11,k))$,

 (iii) $\Lambda(\Gamma_{20C}^a(9))=\Lambda(\Gamma_{20C}^b(9, k))$,